infobip/mobile-messaging-sdk-ios/README.md

 * __API error__ - is triggered on every error returned by API.
 * __Delivery reports sent__ - is triggered when message delivery is reported.

+More information on library events available on our [wiki page](https://github.com/infobip/mobile-messaging-sdk-ios/wiki/Library-events).

 ### Linking MSISDN